codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 A branch pattern can match the name of a particular branch, or you can use wildcard symbols to create a pattern that matches several branches.
 Note that for **pull request builds**, you have to specify whether the watched branch is the source or the target of the pull request.

-To avoid running builds on outdated commits, you can set `cancel_pending_builds` to automatically cancel all ongoing and queued builds triggered by webhooks on push or pull request commit when a more recent build has been triggered for the same branch.
+To avoid running builds on outdated commits, you can set `cancel_previous_builds` to automatically cancel all ongoing and queued builds triggered by webhooks on push or pull request commit when a more recent build has been triggered for the same branch.

     triggering:
       events:                       # List the events that trigger builds